-As previously shown, cells homozygous for non-phosphorylatable eIF2 α , eIF2 α (S51A), are unable to cope with ER stress properly, leading to reduced viability (Lu et al., 2004).
-This indicates that events downstream of eIF2 α phosphorylation are required to resolve the stress.
-As shown in Figure 5A, ISRIB treatment of wild-type cells had similar consequences.
+As previously shown, cells homozygous for non-phosphorylatable eIF2 $\alpha$ , eIF2 $\alpha$ (S51A), are unable to cope with ER stress properly, leading to reduced viability (19).
+This indicates that events downstream of eIF2 $\alpha$ phosphorylation are required to resolve the stress.
+As shown in Figure 5a, ISRIB treatment of wild-type cells had similar consequences.
 Importantly, addition of ISRIB alone did not affect cell viability, as judged by the number of colonies that form after acute treatment.
 By contrast, ISRIB addition caused a strong synergistic effect on ER-stressed cells, reducing colony number and size significantly more than ER-stress alone.
-This reduction in cell survival resulted from activation of apoptosis as the activity of the executioner caspases 3 and/or 7 was significantly induced under these conditions (Figure 5B; Salvesen and Ashkenazi, 2011).
+This reduction in cell survival resulted from activation of apoptosis as the activity of the executioner caspases 3 and/or 7 was significantly induced under these conditions (Fig. 5b) (20).

 The notion that ER stress remains unmitigated in ISRIB-treated cells is supported by sustained activation of all three UPR sensors.
-First, as shown in Figure 2C, PERK was hyper-phosphorylated.
-Second, cells expressing an IRE1-GFP fusion protein showed prolonged foci formation (Figure 5C), indicative of IRE1 oligomerization.
-Third, we observed prolonged ER stress-induced proteolytic
+First, as shown in Figure 2c, PERK was hyper-phosphorylated.
+Second, cells expressing an IRE1-GFP fusion protein showed prolonged foci formation (Fig. 5c), indicative of IRE1 oligomerization.
+Third, we observed prolonged ER stress-induced proteolytic processing of ATF6 (Fig. 5d).
+Importantly, in the absence of ER stress ISRIB treatment alone did not induce any of these sensors (Fig. 3 supplement 1, Fig. 5c and data not shown).